cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Cleaned the repo up, removed .ipynb_checkpoints folders and added to .gitignore as best as I could.
 Added func test, first in python, but then removed it and added in bash.
 Functional test doesn't yet have a working code.
 Reverting to version 3.2 was not the best idea, it would have been better to remove the additional files/ directories, as I had to do it that way anyways.

+Added functionality to func test.
+It now tests mean, median, standard deviation and sum of the print_fires.py file.